kang-cao-corgi/coj/2022-semester-1-test-notes-Carrie.md

 ## 11. 13

 ## 12. What is the content of Sign.
-Why i sign important to our faith life?
+Why is sign important to our faith life?
 (L12)
 content of sign is God with us, Immanuel

 We need signs to testify that Yeshua is living and is with me and using me, and that His words are true.
-Through signs that Jesus is prove proven to be living today (normal faith), that:
+Through signs that Jesus is proven to be living today (normal faith), that:

 1. Jesus is the true God
 1. I am a servant of Jesus